-Here is a list of Hong Kong movies followed by the films which they were remaking:
+Here is a list of Hong Kong movies followed by the films which they had been remaking:

 Aces Go Places – Get Charlie Tully.